SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 [DNABERT6](https://drive.google.com/file/d/1BJjqb5Dl2lNMg2warsFQ0-Xvn1xxfFXC/view?usp=sharing)

-Download the pre-trained model into `examples/` directory at the same place where your training and testing data is present.
-(If you would like to replicate the following examples, please download DNABERT6 model).
-Then unzip the package by running:
+Download the pre-trained model to the `examples/` directory, where your training and testing data are located.
+If you intend to replicate the following examples, please download the DNABERT6 model.
+Next, unzip the package by executing the following command:

 ```
 unzip 6-new-12w-0.zip